Teach English in Honduras (housing, benefits + stipend provided)

 - Participate in fundraising efforts to support our program costs

-Please note that life in Honduras can be unpredictable.
+Please note that teaching in Honduras can be unpredictable.
 Sometimes our teachers are called upon to do things that fall outside the scope of the activities listed.

 - Bachelor’s Degree